programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 Picking a good learning rate is one of the important variables that you should try and control in the training pipeline.
 A useful exercise is to try out a range of different learning rates with the same model and data to see how it impacts the training of the model.

-### Fitting the Model
+## Fitting the Model

-We are ready to train our model.
+We are now ready to train our model.
 We previously used the `fine_tune` method, but we can also use other methods to train our model.
 In this example we will use a method called [`fit_one_cycle`](https://perma.cc/5Z9T-3GV4).
 This method implements an approach to training described in a [research paper](https://perma.cc/MSJ8-LYJD) that was found to improve how quickly a model trains.
 The fastai library implements many best practices in this way to make them easy to use.
 For now, we'll train the model for 5 epochs using a learning rate of 2e-2.

 ```python